Multimodality in VR: A survey: Introduction

 \subsection{Reproducing sensory modalities in VR}

-\new{Important efforts have been made in VR so that all the modalities previously mentioned can be integrated.
-Visual and auditory feedback are the most commonly used, and almost all consumer-level devices integrate these modalities.
-Although displays are usually provided with a field-of-view slightly smaller than human peripheral vision, new stereoscopic rendering techniques allow to present content in 3D, and therefore perception of materials, depth, or many other cues can be achieved through visual cues~\cite{armbruster2008depth}. \emph{Auditory} feedback is generally enabled by speakers or headphones, and spatial audio rendering techniques also support our perception of space in virtual environments~\cite{andreasen2019auditory}, even enhancing perceived visual properties~\cite{malpica2020crossmodal}. \emph{Haptic} feedback is still in an exploratory phase, and can be achieved through a variety of sensors, including wearables~\cite{pezent2020explorations,salazar2020altering}, physical accesories~\cite{strandholt2020knock}, ultrasounds~\cite{marchal2020can}, controller devices~\cite{strasnick2018haptic,whitmire2018haptic}, rotary components~\cite{je2019aero}, or electric muscle stimulation~\cite{lopes2018adding}.
-Other resources like fans, hear lamps, or even spray bottles have been used to provide additional tactile stimuli in VR~\cite{wilberz2020facehaptics}. \emph{Olfactory} stimuli can be provided through smell cartridges or specific hardware~\cite{herrera2014development}, and electric stimulation of taste buds has been tested to generate flavors~\cite{ranasinghe2013simulating}.
-How all these different feedback modalities can be integrated depends on the particular context, with some algorithms and techniques already proposed for the most common sensory combinations, including audiovisual or audiohaptic stimuli~\cite{magalhaes2020physics}.}
+Important efforts have been made in VR so that all the modalities previously mentioned can be integrated.
+Visual and auditory feedback are the most commonly used, and almost all consumer-level devices integrate these modalities. \csur{There is currently a wide variety of manufacturers providing different HMD systems to enjoy VR at consumer level.
+Each of them offers devices with different capabilities and specifications, at different costs.
+Table~\ref{tab:hardware_dispAudio} compiles an overview of the most relevant devices currently in the market.
+An open issue in VR is latency~\cite{elbamby2018toward}: newer HMD models feature higher refresh rates, as well as significantly increased spatial resolution. } \csur{Usually, those} displays feature a field-of-view (FoV) slightly smaller than that allowed by human peripheral vision\csur{.
+However, }new stereoscopic rendering techniques allow to present content in 3D, and therefore perception of materials, depth, or many other cues can be achieved through visual cues~\cite{armbruster2008depth}. \emph{Auditory} feedback\csur{, which is often integrated in the HMD as a built-in feature~(Table \ref{tab:hardware_dispAudio}),} is generally enabled by speakers or headphones, and spatial audio rendering techniques also support our perception of space in virtual environments~\cite{andreasen2019auditory}, even enhancing perceived visual properties~\cite{malpica2020crossmodal}. \emph{Haptic} feedback is still in an exploratory phase, and can be achieved through a variety of sensors, including wearables~\cite{pezent2020explorations,salazar2020altering}, physical accessories~\cite{strandholt2020knock}, ultrasounds~\cite{marchal2020can}, controller devices~\cite{strasnick2018haptic,whitmire2018haptic}, rotary components~\cite{je2019aero}, or electric muscle stimulation~\cite{lopes2018adding}.
+Other resources like fans, hear lamps, or even spray bottles have been used to provide additional tactile stimuli in VR~\cite{wilberz2020facehaptics}. \csur{Recently, advances in ultrasound sensor technology have resulted in the creation of a novel haptic device that will allow for mid-air force around virtual objects and interactions~\cite{long2014rendering}; this device is about to reach the consumer market~\cite{Emergeio}.} \emph{Olfactory} stimuli can be provided through smell cartridges or specific hardware~\cite{herrera2014development}, and electric stimulation of taste buds has been tested to generate flavors~\cite{ranasinghe2013simulating}.
+How all these different feedback modalities can be integrated depends on the particular context, with some algorithms and techniques already proposed for the most common sensory combinations, including audiovisual or audiohaptic stimuli~\cite{magalhaes2020physics}.